Blackleg Management Guide, 2018 Autumn variety ratings

 - If your monitoring has identified yield loss and you have grown the same cultivar for three years or more, choose a cultivar from a different resistance group.

-Blackleg is a sexually reproducing pathogen that will overcome cultivar resistance genes.
+Leptosphaeria maculans, the causal agent of blackleg disease, is a sexually reproducing pathogen that may overcome cultivar resistance genes.
 Fungal spores are released from canola stubble and spread extensively via wind and rain splash.
 The disease is more severe in areas of intensive canola production.